pyvista/pyvista-doc-translations/examples/00-load/create-tri-surface.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 70-72

 Note that some of the outer edges are unconstrained and the triangulation added unwanted triangles.
-We cn mitigate that with the ``alpha`` parameter.
+We can mitigate that with the ``alpha`` parameter.

 ..
 GENERATED FROM PYTHON SOURCE LINES 72-76